 Desserts, sugary or caffeinated drinks, wine or other alcoholic beverages.
 While it’s tempting to indulge in a glass of wine or other sweet treats after the kids go to bed to unwind, consider what it might be doing to your sleeping patterns.

-Late-night snacking is often associated with stress eating, which can lead to overindulging in high-fat comfort foods.
+Late-night snacking is often associated with stress eating, which can lead to overindulging in high-fat, high-carb comfort foods.
 Ice cream, anyone?

 I'm an all or nothing kinda gal, so I try really hard not to eat anything after 9pm.
 But, if you need to snack, do it right.
 Choose healthy and nutritious snacks that can help you have a restful night.